openedx/edx-platform/docs/en_us/developers/source/public_sandboxes.rst

 You can also make new student-level user accounts, which is useful for verifying translations within the registration flow.

-Feel free to mess around in these sandboxes, you can't break anything!
+Feel free to mess around in these sandboxes.
+They can be reset if anything breaks, and are completely disconnected from the production version of the edx.org website.

 Caveats and Warnings